 Stuffed ziti fritta is an Olive Garden restaurant copycat recipe where pasta shells are stuffed with a blend of cheeses, rolled in breadcrumbs, and fried until golden brown.
 They make the best appetizers and are even better when served with your favorite marinara or a side of alfredo sauce.

-Go full-blow Italian by starting with fritta or fried ravioli, followed by a simple salad (just like OG), and a side of garlic pull apart bread.
+Go full-blow Italian by starting with fritta or fried ravioli, followed by a simple salad (just like OG), and a side of pull apart garlic bread.
 Sometimes we even make a batch of chicken gnocchi soup to kick the evening off.
-For the main course, we love fettuccine alfredo with grilled chicken or giant stuffed shells.
+For the main course, we love fettuccine alfredo with grilled chicken or giant cheese stuffed shells.
 Don’t forget the dessert!
-End the night with sinfully thick Italian hot chocolate or a homemade cannoli!
+End the night with thick Italian hot chocolate or a homemade cannoli!

 - The stuffed pasta has a cheesy filling and hand-breaded outside that is absolutely delicious!